(requires "lib/foo.lisp")

 Eval

-You can eval any at runtime present truffle language code using (eval language-code source-code); for example
+You can eval any at runtime present truffle language code using (eval language-code source-code)

 (let ((fun (eval "js" "(function(arg) { return 1 + arg; })")))